NazaNEYn/learning-python/[:] slicing. and shallow copy.md

 *Note:* `[:]` can act differently, based on the context.<br>
-It depends on how it’s used.
+It depends on how it’s used.<br>
+It is one syntax, but its behavior and purpose change depending on context and data structure.

 ---------------------------------